EYW wants your food photos!

 EYW wants your food stories!

 According to the Washington City Paper, less than 2% of crab meat in this region is actually from Maryland.
 Given the ferocious demand for blue crabs and crab cakes around here, it makes sense: The local stocks have nowhere near the capability to keep up.
 The ruse is certainly misleading, but it’s not illegal.
 To help consumers find local crab, the state fisheries launched a voluntary program called True Blue to promote those restaurants and retailers that actually use it.
 The number of businesses in D.C. is shockingly small, though not necessarily complete.

-When: Tues-Fri, 7:30-2:30 (breakfast till 11); Sat, 8am-3pm (breakfast till 12:30pm); Sun, 9am-3pm (breakfast till 1pm).
+When: Tues-Fri, 7:30-2:30 (breakfast till 11); Sat, 8am-3pm (breakfast till 1:30pm); Sun, 9am-3pm (breakfast till 1:30pm).
 Go early, as there is always a line and these babies do sell out!
 Note: Market Lunch is cash only.

-Order: The crab cake sandwich ($9.95) is a perfect example of the genre—the crispy exterior and pure crab taste of the crab cake, made with jumbo lump blue-crab meat and very little filler, gently encased in a soft white roll with non-distracting lettuce, tomato, and cole slaw—but you’ll want more crab cake than that.
+Order: The crab cake sandwich ($13.95) is a perfect example of the genre—the crispy exterior and pure crab taste of the crab cake, made with jumbo lump blue-crab meat and very little filler, gently encased in a soft white roll with non-distracting lettuce, tomato, and cole slaw—but you’ll want more crab cake than that.
 (We sure did.)
 Get an extra crab cake on the side, go for a platter, or consider the crab cake Benedict if it’s breakfast time (weekends only).
 In the non-crab breakfast department, you’d do well to also try the famous “blue bucks” pancakes here—fluffy, moist, incredibly delicious blueberry buckwheat pancakes, served with butter and real maple syrup (when requested).

 ©2023 Eat Your World, LLC - All Rights Reserved